IsaacMAllen/IsaacMAllen/README.md

 ### Hello World 👋

 I'm a software engineer at Cisco and am a recent CS graduate from Appalachian State.
-I like making stuff and learning new things about programming.
+I like creating projects and learning something new every day.
 - :globe_with_meridians: Vist [my website](https://isaacallen.dev)
 - 📫 How to reach me: isaac@isaacallen.dev